rohitt99/yt-downloader/README.md

 ## 🛠️ **Contribute, Meme, Star**

 - **Star this repo** if you love it! ⭐
-- [Open issues](https://github.com/alexx993/yt-spotify-downloader/issues) for bugs or requests
+- [Open issues](https://github.com/rohitt99/yt-downloader/issues) for bugs or requests
 - PRs, memes, and feature ideas **welcome**
-- DM **Alexx993** with feedback, memes, or feature requests
+- DM **ROHIT** with feedback, memes, or feature requests

 ---